 Recommended or required reading

 Chen F., Chang J. P.: Principles of plasma processing.
 Kluwer Academic, Plenum Publishers.
 New York 2003.
-(EN)
+(CS)

 Planned learning activities and teaching methods